supermorphDotTech/morPy/prompt.md

 https://github.com/supermorphDotTech

 Author:     Bastian Neuwirth
-Descr.:     This module yields all basic parameters of the morPy fork.
-The
+Descr.:     Initialization parameters for the morPy framework.
-            parameters are meant to be tempered with.

-TODO provide as json
 """

 def settings(start_time=None):
     r"""
-    This function defines the parameters morPy will be run with.
-These parameters are meant to be tinkered with and added on to.
-Have in mind, that the return dictionary eventually needs to be altered.
-The morPy framework is preconfigured to support the change of these parameters during runtime, although that may be done within app_dict directly, rather than initializing the parameters again.
-There are exceptions though, which are pointed out with ">REINITIALIZE<", as an indicator, that the JSON file containing all parameters needs to be updated before a change can have an effect.
-To do so, simply execute param_to_json(~) after altering the parameters in app_dict like so:
-        app_dict["conf"]['my_param'] = 'my_value'
-        param_to_json(morpy_trace, app_dict)
+    Initialization parameters for the morPy framework.
+These settings are not meant to be tempered with during runtime.

     :param start_time: Datetime stamp of runtime start.
 Defaults to None.